 Your Guide to Getting Enough Calcium on a Vegan or Plant-Based Diet

 You probably didn’t grow up hearing “drink your kale smoothie for strong bones!” or “eat your tofu to have fewer cavities!”
-If you’re increasingly eating more plant-based foods, you may wonder whether it's possible to get enough calcium to stay healthy.
+If you’re increasingly eating more plant-based foods, you may wonder whether it's possible to get enough calcium on a vegan diet to stay healthy.

 Experts believe that plant-based or vegan diets can supply plenty of calcium, along with other important nutrients your body needs that you may believe can only be attained if you eat meat and dairy.
-Calcium is one of the most debated areas of nutrition, and it’s worth getting some background on why it matters, and what to eat to get your daily recommended value.
+Calcium is a highly-debated area of nutrition, and it’s worth getting some background on why it matters, and what to eat to get your daily recommended value.

 Why is calcium important?